musman-uk/portfolio/independent-projects/quality-assurance-checkpoint/README.md

 This ensures that the debugging process is transparent, reproducible, and easy to follow.
 It also demonstrates that quality assurance is not only about finding errors but about documenting the reasoning behind each correction.
-To illustrate this, the project includes one relatively simple bug — a loop logic error, and one relatively complex bug — a mutable default argument.
+To illustrate this, the project includes one relatively simple bug: a loop logic error, and one relatively complex bug: a mutable default argument.

 ---